Non-profit

 Environmental Platform

-LWVUS’ liberal action platform has an extensive chapter on green environmental policies that they support.
-LWVUS touts their support of the Obama administration’s climate change policies, the “cornerstone of which caps carbon emissions from both new and existing power plants.”
-50 Additionally, the League supports “putting a price on carbon,” a carbon tax.51
+The League’s action platform supports left-of-center policies, calling the Obama administration’s climate change policies, the “cornerstone of which caps carbon emissions from both new and existing power plants.”
+46 Additionally, the League supports “putting a price on carbon,” a carbon tax.46

-LWVUS’ environmental platform calls for the predominant reliance on renewable energy, a limit on nuclear energy, government incentive handouts to green energy companies, and mandatory energy conservation requirements such as new appliance and auto-emission standards.
-LWVUS also calls for a wide-variety of liberal land and water conservation measures52 and is opposed to drilling in the Arctic and the construction of the Keystone XL pipeline.53
+The League’s environmental platform called for reliance on weather-dependent energy, a limit on nuclear energy, government incentive handouts to green energy companies, and mandatory energy conservation requirements such as new appliance and auto-emission standards.
+LWVUS also calls for a wide-variety of left-of-center land and water conservation measures 47 and has opposed drilling in the Arctic along with the construction of the Keystone XL pipeline.
+48

 Opposition to Nuclear Energy

-The League of Women Voters was one of more than 600 co-signing organizations on a January 2019 open letter to Congress titled “Legislation to Address the Urgent Threat of Climate Change.”
+The League of Women Voters was one of more than 600 left-of-center organizations that signed on a January 2019 open letter to Congress titled “Legislation to Address the Urgent Threat of Climate Change.”
 The signatories declared their support for new laws to bring about “100 percent decarbonization” of the transportation sector but denounced nuclear power as an example of “dirty energy” that should not be included in any legislation promoting the use of so-called “renewable energy.”
-56
+4

 The League’s 2018-2020 policy positions guide stated that the organization generally opposed “increased reliance on nuclear fission” for electrical power production.
 The policy document stated that state and local affiliates are permitted to “oppose licensing for construction of nuclear power plants based of the national position.”
-The document did not permit the affiliates to support expansion of nuclear energy production unless there was a unique concern, and the affiliate had obtained “prior permission from the national board.”
-57
+The document did not permit the affiliates to support expansion of nuclear-energy production unless the affiliate had obtained “prior permission from the national board.”
+51

 Advocacy & Lobbying Activities

-Among the more notably liberal bills that they have lobbied for include: the Ozone Standards Implementation Act of 2017, the Satisfying Energy Needs and Saving the Environment Act of 2016, the Smarter Sentencing Act of 2014, and against the Repeal of Obamacare Act of 2012.62
+Left-of-center legislation they have lobbied for includes the Ozone Standards Implementation Act of 2017, the Satisfying Energy Needs and Saving the Environment Act of 2016, the Smarter Sentencing Act of 2014, and against the Repeal of Obamacare Act of 2012.
+1

-On September 13, 2018, the LWV accused Supreme Court nominee Brett Kavanaugh of not “demonstrat[ing] a commitment to protect voters” for taking positions which run “counter to the League’s principles.”63 64
+On September 13, 2018, the LWV accused then-Judge and Supreme Court nominee Brett Kavanaugh of not “demonstrat[ing] a commitment to protect voters” for taking positions which run “counter to the League’s principles.
+52 53

 Funding

-The League, its 501(c)(3) arm, and its many affiliates receive significant funding from liberal mega-donors.
-Billionaire liberal mega-donor George Soros is said to have given over $3 million to the League’s various entities through his two philanthropies, Open Society Institute (now the Open Society Foundations) and Foundation to Promote Open Society.
+The League, its charitable arm, and its many affiliates receive have received funding from left-of-center sources such as George Soros’s principal philanthropies, Open Society Institute (or the Open Society Foundations) and Foundation to Promote Open Society.
+54

-Additionally the liberal Joyce Foundation, which once claimed future President Barack Obama as a board member, is noted to be the League’s largest benefactor since 1998, giving over $4.2 million to LWV-associated entities.
+Additionally the Joyce Foundation, which once claimed future President Barack Obama as a board member, was noted to be the League’s largest benefactor from 1998 through 2015, giving over $4.2 million to LWV-associated entities.
+54

 People